publishpress/publishpress-series/readme.txt

 That's it!
 You might want to read through the Series Options page (in the "settings" menu of WP 2.5 or "options" in earlier WP versions) and the Manage->Series Page.
 You'll also notice that your "write/edit" posts page now has a handy dandy series box on it for adding your posts to a series (and creating new series on the fly).

 For support please visit [the support forums](http://unfoldingneurons.com/forums/forum/organize-series-wordpress-plugin "For help click here!").
+You can also get support from the [WordPress Help Center](http://wphelpcenter.com).
+This is a service I have partnered with and when you pay for support from them I receive a commission so it's a way of supporting the work I do.
+When contacting them let them know my affiliate code which is *14322*.

 == Frequently Asked Questions ==
 = How can a create a page listing all the series I've written? =